|Table of Contents |

-Nothing unusual was noticed by Katrina, Claire and Lottie who worked alongside Bart and I in Upper Class.
-The Captain and First Officer were also unaware of any unusual behaviour.
+Nothing unusual was noticed by Katrina, Claire and Lottie who worked alongside Bart and I. The Captain and First Officer were also unaware of any unusual behaviour.

 In her witness statement Lottie said nothing about me picking on Bart or any other member of the crew.
 Nor did she have any concerns about my ability or competence as a Flight Manager.

-Anna spent about three minutes in total at the front of the aircraft and that was just on the inbound sector.
+Anna spent about three minutes at the front of the aircraft and that was just on the inbound sector.
 She says herself she did not witness any of this personally.

 It’s important to remember the inappropriate touching allegation against me was upheld by the Head of Cabin Crew based solely on evidence from the witness statements of Anna and Ven.
 Nobody else including Ven, saw me or was aware of me touching anyone inappropriately, apart from Peter.

-In his statement he claims Mia told him I had been “quite physical on a few occasions” yet in hers she writes I touched her leg whilst she was in Upper Class.
+In his statement he claims Mia told him I had been “quite physical on a few occasions” yet in hers she writes I touched her leg whilst she was in First Class.

 What Mia wrote in her statement despite being a blatant lie should not have been considered as evidence.
 She has clearly stated she does not wish the matter to be taken further.

-In Bart’s review I reminded him when working in Upper Class he must remember to check on the flight crew regularly (Captain and First Officer).
+In Bart’s review I reminded him when working in First he must remember to check on the flight crew regularly (Captain and First Officer).
 Needless to say he argued that he did and even stated he “served them their food.”